ncoghlan/misc/notes/python3/multicore_python.rst

 serialisation and interprocess communication can significantly increase the response latency and reduce the overall throughput of an application (see this `PyCon 2015 presentation <http://pyvideo.org/video/3432/python-concurrency-from-the-ground-up-live>`__ from David Beazley for some example figures).
+Whether or not this overhead is considered acceptable in any given application will depend on the relative proportion of time that application ends up spending on interprocess communication overhead versus doing useful work.

 The major alternative approach promoted by the community is best represented by `Cython`_.
 Cython is a Python superset designed to be compiled down to CPython C extension modules.
-One of the features Cython offers (as is possible from any C extension module) is the ability to explicitly release the GIL around a section of code.
+One of the features Cython offers (as is possible from any binary extension module) is the ability to explicitly release the GIL around a section of code.
 By releasing the GIL in this fashion, Cython code can fully exploit all cores on a machine for computationally intensive sections of the code, while retaining all the benefits of Python